tranductri2003/AI4LIFE_DUT/docker/README.md

 - Windows: https://docs.docker.com/desktop/install/windows-install/

 ### Step 2: Building a container to run our app
+Be sure that you have `git clone` our project. cd to folder `docker` initially.
+If you are in Ubuntu, `sudo` should be added in each command.
 Run the following command in your terminal
 ```
 docker build -t all_newbie_ai4life/round1 .